liddiard/google-sheet-s3/README.md

 ### Use case

-"I want to displaying simple, structured, spreadsheet-like, publicly accessible data on a website (possibly with thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and development time of writing, deploying, and maintaining a full-blown web application.
+"I want to display simple, structured, spreadsheet-like, publicly accessible data on a website (possibly with thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and development time of writing, deploying, and maintaining a full-blown web application."

 ### Examples